aws-samples/aws-media-services-simple-live-workflow/README.md

 **These templates are supported in regions: us-west-2, us-east-1, and eu-west-1.**

-- [**Entire Workshop**](https://s3-us-west-2.amazonaws.com/rodeolabz-us-west-2/cloudformation/LiveStreamingWorkshopResources.json) - This template will perform all the configuration steps of modules 1, 2, 3 and 5.
+- [**Entire Workshop**](https://s3-us-west-2.amazonaws.com/rodeolabz-us-west-2/cloudformation/LiveStreamingWorkshopResources.json) - This template will perform all the configuration steps of modules 1, 2, 3 and the Extra CloudWatch module.

 - [**AWS IAM**](https://s3-us-west-2.amazonaws.com/rodeolabz-us-west-2/cloudformation/IAMResources.json)